pedromcorreia/twitter_integration/README.md

   2. Tweets with more rt
   3. Tweets with more likes

+ # Running with docker
+ Use the `docker-compose up`, then acess localhost:5000/most_mentions

  # Running the application

  Use the `$ iex -S mix phx.server` to run the application.